 This graphic design rule is an excellent way to create a connection between related or similar elements.
-It adds value to your design by using these simple design tips.
-Remember, things that look similar should be grouped while those unrelated should be kept apart from each other.
+It adds value to your design by using these simple design tips. while those unrelated should be kept apart from each other.

 One of the golden rules of graphic design is using alignment.
 Organization and order are of high importance, especially when, but not limited to, placing texts.
 Randomly doing so will result in disorder and clutter, which can make your viewers turn their attention elsewhere.

 In this example from Avianca, the coffee cups are aligned in a straight line to send the message of travel.
 From a man pulling his luggage to an airborne plane to the same guy in a meeting.
 Traveling with the comfort of having his favorite beverage.

 Repetition or using a pattern is one of the most fundamental graphic design rules.
 This is an element used multiple times throughout the design to add consistency and unity.
 It can be regular or irregular, anything to create a pattern that brings interest to the design.